Resources at the National Library of Scotland

 In addition, we collect every national and regional newspaper published in Scotland, along with a number of specialist sports newspapers.

-You can search for books and periodicals in our sports collections using Library Search.
+You can search for books and periodicals in our sports collections using the main catalogue.
 Online material relating to sport is available in our digital resources.
 You may also like to consult our extensive newspaper collections.

 Sport in Scotland